fes-hd/fesmac-manual/docs/mac/fessupp/config-dir.md

   If this is true, the items that have a quantity as a **distance** are grouped by whether the description texts are the same in the support MTO.

+- `MtoTrunMembers`: _Boolean_

+  If this is true, for trunnions, the support MTO includes items by each member from a `TRUNNI` element.
+Otherwise, it includes only one item as `TRUNNION SET`.

 - `FlippedFrmwEW`: _Boolean_

   If this is true, whenever SDS creates a support framework that supports piping running between **east** and **west**, it rotates the `STRU` element by 180°.